 2020 was the great catalyst for law firm digital transformation.
 In a matter of a few weeks, lawyers needed instant and seamless access to their data as they worked from home.
-As we return to “normal” many law firms will continue to accelerate their digital transformation and cloud adoption as:
+For many of them, the solution was a move to cloud adoption.

 Most lawyers are interested in eliminating laborious manual processes and gaining a deeper insight into their clients’ data.
 In an on-premise IT environment, IT professionals worked with lawyers on evaluating software, on providing user support, and, many times, in helping with system training.
 With exceptions, many IT roles did not dig deep into the lawyer’s day-to-day workflow.